DerYeger/refunk/README.md

 ## Exceptions and error handling

-- Evaluating a function will throw an `ArityException` if not enough arguments were passed.
+- Invoking a function will throw an `ArityException` for invalid amounts of arguments.
-- Setting the arity of a function to a negative value will throw an `ArityException`.
 - Projecting a negative index will throw a `ProjectionException`.
 - Composing functions will throw a `CompositionException` if the arity of the evaluating function and the number of provided functions do not match.
 - Invoking functions or creating constants with negative values will throw a `NaturalNumberException`.